PhilChodrow/covid_equity/README.md

 ## Data Documentation

-Several documentation resources, including a data dictionary for the columns contained in the College Scorecard data, are availabl [here](https://collegescorecard.ed.gov/data/documentation/).
+Several documentation resources, including a data dictionary for the columns contained in the College Scorecard data, are available [here](https://collegescorecard.ed.gov/data/documentation/).